3.3 Connecting to your virtual machine

 3.3.1 Keypair based SSH connection

 When your virtual machine has a public Floating IP assigned in cPouta cloud (or VM local IP in case of ePouta) and a security group that allows SSH, you can open a remote SSH connection into your instance.
 Any standard SSH client should work.
 More details about SSH based terminal connections are available in the terminal connections section of the CSC Computing environment user guide.

 A new virtual machine will only have a default user account and the root or administrator account or in some cases only the root account.
 The user account name depends on the image used.
-For images provided by CSC it is usually "cloud-user" and you can only log in using keypair based authentication, such as:
+For images provided by CSC it has usually been "cloud-user" but we are moving towards using the images upstream defaults for example ubuntu 18 uses "ubuntu".
+You can only log in using keypair based authentication, such as:

 #for cPouta CentOS/ScientificLinux/Ubuntu 16.04 VMs ssh cloud-user@public-ip -i keyfile.pem

 With the default CSC images when you try logging in as root, you will get a message that tells you what username to use instead.
 Some third party images may use the root account directly, or a completely different username.

 You can also use an SSH agent instead of the command above.
 With an SSH agent, you will be able to have one machine with a public IP, and connect via SSH to the other machines from that machine, without having public IPs for all machines.
 To use an SSH agent in your local Linux or Mac OS X machine, start a shell and run commands:

 #for cPouta VMs ssh -A cloud-user@public-ip

 Before connecting to your virtual machine, you can check its status from the Instances view of the cPouta/ePouta web interface.

 Figure 3.5 Instances view of the cPouta web interface.